LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

 Analysis of AI's answer:

-- Based on the highlight part of AI's answer, as he knows what's the host IP he can try command: `nikto -h http://10.32.51.173`
+- Based on the highlight part of AI's answer, as he knows what's the web-server IP he can try command: `nikto -h http://10.32.51.173`

 ##### Question 2

-Based on 2 of the ChatGPT answer he knows he needs to run cmd:  `nikto -h http://10.32.51.173` on vm1 and copy the result in GPT.
+Based on section 2 of the ChatGPT answer for question 1, the participant knows he needs to run cmd:  `nikto -h http://10.32.51.173` on vm1 and copy the command execution result in ChatGPT to let the AI-LLM help him do the analysis.

 - AI-LLM answer: